 ments

 Reference sub-category Description Specification Reference

-sec.gen.001 Hardening The Platform must maintain the specified Security LCM and Cloud Infras-
+sec.gen.001 Hardening The Platform must maintain the specified Security LCM

-configuration tructure provisioning and con-

-figuration management
+configuration.
+Cloud Infrastructure provision-

+ing and configuration manage-

+ment

 sec.gen.002 Hardening All systems part of Cloud Infrastructure Password policy

 must support hardening as defined in CIS

-Password Policy Guide
+Password Policy Guide .

 sec.gen.003 Hardening All servers part of Cloud Infrastructure must Server boot hardening

-support a root of trust and secure boot
+C support a root of trust and secure boot.
+C C

 sec.gen.004 Hardening The Operating Systems of all the servers part Function and Software

-- of Cloud Infrastructure must be hardened
+e of Cloud Infrastructure must be hardened

 by removing or disabling unnecessary ser-

 vices, applications and network protocols,

 configuring operating system user authen-

 tication, configuring resource controls, in-

 stalling and configuring additional security

 controls where needed, and testing the secu-

 rity of the Operating System (NIST SP 800-

-123)
+123).

 sec.gen.005 Hardening The Platform must support Operating Sys- System Access

-see.gen.005 Thatdenning tem level access control System Access
+sec.gen.005 Thatdenning tem level access control.
+System Access

+Hordoning System Access

 sec.gen.006 Hardening The Platform must support Secure logging.
 System Access

-see.gen.000 Thatuching Logging with root account must be prohib- System Access
+Logging with root account must be prohib-

-Handanina ited when root privileges are not required Security Lega Time Synchroni
+007 ited when root privileges are not required.

 sec.gen.007 Hardening All servers part of Cloud Infrastructure must Security Logs Time Synchroni-

 be Time synchronised with authenticated sation

-000 TT 1 · Time service
+Time service.

 sec.gen.008 Hardening All servers part of Cloud Infrastructure must Security LCM

 be regularly updated to address security vul-

-nerabilities
+nerabilities.

 sec.gen.009 Hardening The Platform must support software in- Integrity of OpenStack compo-

-tegrity protection and verification nents configuration
+tegrity protection and verification. nents configuration

 sec.gen.010 Hardening The Cloud Infrastructure must support en- Confidentiality and Integrity

 crypted storage, for example, block, object

 and file storage, with access to encryption

 keys restricted based on a need to know

 (Controlled Access Based on the Need to

-Know)
+Know).

 sec.gen.012 Hardening The Operator must ensure that only autho- This requirement's verification

-rised actors have physical access to the un- must be part of the organisation
+rised actors have physical access to the un- goes beyond Anuket testing

-derlying infrastructure security process
+derlying infrastructure. scope

 sec.gen.013 Hardening The Platform must ensure that only autho- System Access

-rised actors have logical access to the under-
+C rised actors have logical access to the under- · ·

-lying infrastructure
+lying infrastructure.

-sec.gen.015 Hardening Security LCM
+sec.gen.015 Hardening Any change to the Platform must be logged Security LCM

-0 6

-- rised actors have physical access to the un- derlying infrastructure The Platform must ensure that only autho- rised actors have logical access to the under- must be part of the organisation security process
+as a security event, and the logged event ~

+must include the identity of the entity mak-

+ing the change, the change, the date and the

+time of the change.

+une of the change.